-Anne and her husband Richard have their own studio and gallery at Buckland Abbey, the National Trust property near Plymouth in Devon.
-Their gallery sells a range of art and craft items made solely by Anne and Richard.
+Anne and her husband Richard have their own studio and gallery at Buckland Abbey, the National Trust property in Devon.
+For twenty years, their gallery has sold a beautiful range of art and craft items made solely by Anne and Richard.

 If you would like any more details about a particular picture or need any more information, Anne will be pleased to help you.
-Before making a special trip to the gallery, please contact first to confirm Anne will be there.
+You can contact her by email.